andersinno/django-sanitized-dump/README.md

 # django-sanitized-dump
-Sanitized sensitive information from your database dumps 💩
+Sanitize sensitive information from your database dumps 💩

 # DB Sanitization